 Why You Should Cruise to Alaska with Norwegian

-- You'll get to sail onboard award-winning ships, like Norwegian Bliss!
-This spectacular ship features 2 awe-inspiring observation decks, laser tag and the largest race track at sea!
-Other exclusives onboard Norwegian Bliss include Coco's chocolate shop and dining at Q Texas Smokehouse, along with performances of Happy Hour Prohibition, The Musical, and the Tony Award®-winning Jersey Boys.
+- You'll get to sail onboard award-winning ships, like Norwegian Bliss and Norwegian Encore.
+These spectacular ships feature two awe-inspiring observation decks, laser tag, and thrilling race tracks at sea for plenty of opportunities to let the outside in.
+Other exclusives onboard include Coco's chocolate shop and dining at Q Texas Smokehouse.

 - You know you've always wanted to see Vancouver, British Columbia.
 Depending on which month you cruise into town, you could check out these popular events including Bard on the Beach Shakespeare Festival, Vancouver Dragon Boat Festival, Pacific National Exhibition (PNE) or the colorful fireworks during the uber-popular Honda Celebration of Light.